Question: Who is the guy sitting alone on a picnic table in the school courtyard while the girls are singing "Summer Nights"?

 Question: I had a Grease Novelbook in 1979 (a book version with movie pictures and most of the script from the full movie popular shortly after the movie's release) and in that, during the end of the pep rally scene (before Frenchie's house where Sandy is crying and talking with Frenchie about Danny), the line Frenchie says ("The only man a girl can depend on is her daddy") has the added line "if he doesn't drink."
 I then noticed the movie didn't have that last line added.
 Did the play version ever have that line in it?

 Answer: The original Broadway show (early-mid 70s) did not have those lines, and it didn't have that early pep rally scene.
 Also, in the Broadway play, the sleepover pajama party scene was at Marty's house, not Frenchy's.
-For the film version of Grease (1978), there were many changes, omissions, and additions.
-As for the book versions (novelization, storybook, fotobook) based on the 1978 film, there can also be some minor discrepancies between them and the film, regarding deleted dialogue or production photos from cut scenes.
+For the film version of Grease (1978), there were many changes, additions, and omissions, such as the exclusion of Marty's song "Freddy My Love."
+As for the book versions (novelization, storybook, fotobook) based on the 1978 film, there will also be some minor discrepancies between them and the film, regarding changed or deleted dialogue, or production photos from cut scenes.

 Question: The "girl in the purple sweater" is a stone-cold beauty.
 She overacts madly when on-screen.
 Does anyone know who she is?